-If you’re looking for some good, old-fashioned, all-American fun this summer, you should see the entire country – or at least a miniature version of it – at Legoland California.
+If you’re looking for some good, old-fashioned, all-American fun this summer, you should see the entire country.
+OK, well at least you should see a miniature version of it – at Legoland California.
 Legoland‘s famous Miniland USA has perfect re-creations of all of the top landmarks (and some mini surprises) at famous cities from around the country.
-And as of this month, it also has the country’s tallest LEGO building with the brand-new One World Trade Center at Miniland NYC.
+And now it also has the country’s tallest LEGO building with the brand-new One World Trade Center at Miniland NYC.

-The One World Trade Center LEGO model is built with more than 250,000 LEGO bricks, and took eight “master builders” more than 1200 hours to build.
-It weighs more than 1,000 pounds and towers at a record breaking 26 feet, making it the tallest LEGO model in the U.S. The area also features LEGO model replicas of the 9/11 Memorial’s twin reflecting pools, the grove of memorial trees and the impressive World Trade Center Transportation Hub.
+The One World Trade Center LEGO model boasts more than 250,000 LEGO bricks.
+It took eight “master builders” more than 1200 hours to build.
+The structure weighs more than 1,000 pounds and towers at a record breaking 26 feet, making it the tallest LEGO model in the U.S. The area also features LEGO model replicas of the 9/11 Memorial’s twin reflecting pools, the grove of memorial trees and the impressive World Trade Center Transportation Hub.

-What’s especially cool about this attraction is a viewfinder that is connected to a camera on top of One World Trade Center tower, giving you a skyscraper view of Miniland U.S.A.
+What’s especially cool about this attraction is a viewfinder that is connected to a camera on top of One World Trade Center tower.
+The viewfinder gives you an authentic skyscraper view of Miniland U.S.A.

-And once you’re finished touring the Big Apple, you’re going to want to eat…what else?
+Once you’re finished touring the Big Apple, you’re going to want to eat…what else?
 Granny’s Apple Fries, our favorite snack at Legoland.
-These crispy fries are coated in cinnamon and sugar and served with a dollop of whipped cream – the perfect ending to a great day.
+What makes these apple fries so good?
+Cinnamon and sugar and a dollop of whipped cream, of course.
+It’s the perfect ending to a great day.

-There’s so much to do, see, and eat at Legoland that you might not get it all done in one day.
-That’s why you might want to check out a great summer offer – buy one day, get four days free – with a special deal on the resort hopper pass.
+Then again, there’s so much to do, see, and eat at Legoland that you might not get it all done in one day.
 Everything is (and will be) awesome…

 Blogger disclosure: I am part of the Legoland California blogger program, and as such I receive occasional invitations to special events at Legoland.
 All opinions expressed are my own.